If you are considering surrendering your Shiba, there are a few important things you should know about our Surrender

 We only do “closed adoptions”.
 This means that we keep the identity of the surrendering owner and the adopter private and do not share their contact information with each other.
 If you would like to know how your dog is doing in their new home, you are always welcome to contact COSIR for an update.
 We are happy to share!

-Please contact us, even if you are not sure you are ready to surrender your dog, or have questions before you submit a surrender Profile, please email: email@example.com or call/text 720-491-1278.
+If you are not sure you are ready to surrender your dog, or have questions before you submit a surrender Profile, please email: email@example.com or call/text 720-491-1278.
 Our volunteers are all highly experienced Shiba owners with a ton of breed knowledge and expertise to share.
 We offer free behavior consults by phone, where we provide coaching and training tips that may help you keep your Shiba, if that’s what you want.
 Shibas are an extremely loyal breed.
-Barring any threats to the dog’s, family members’, or other pets’ safety and well being, we’d love to help you resolve any issues so the dog can continue to live with you.
+Barring any threats to family members’, or other pets’ safety and well being, we’d love to help you resolve any issues so the dog can continue to live with you.
 We can also offer referrals to our network of trainers and behaviorists throughout the Denver metro area and Front Range.